asingh756/TwitterAPIProject/readme.md

 # plans
  * host on a server so that it runs on a daily schedule
  * Eventually write out event info (tweet) from my own knowledge/research to go along with the link
+ * currently working on creating Database using MySQL which will store all events.

 # Check out my progress
  * 03/06/21 -- Added events to the month of March.